A gzip (RFC1951 + RFC1952) compression and decompression library

 Returns #t if X is a z3 handle or #f otherwise.

 Encodes the data in STRING using RFC1951 encoding with optional start- and end-positions.
-If DESTINATION is given, then the compressed data will be stored in that argument (which should be a string of sufficient size) and z3:encode-buffer returns the length of the compressed data.
-If no destination is given then a freshly allocated string is returned that contains the compressed data.
+Returns a freshly allocated string that contains the compressed data.

 - z3:encode-buffer-to-blob STRING #!optional START ENDprocedure